moding-il/bizdoc.core/README.md

 | IOptions\<SystemOptions\> | Access configuration | BizDoc.Core.Configuration.Models
 | ScheduledTasks | Enqueue delayed execution | BizDoc.Core.Tasks

-> Note that `IDocumentContext` and `IWorkflowInstance` are only available within BizDoc objects and not in other classes, such as Controllers.
+> Note that `IDocumentContext`, `IWorkflowInstance` and `IWorkflowContext` are only available within BizDoc managed objects and not other classes.

 #### Angular DI

-In an Angular app, you can access BizDoc infrastructure by injecting BizDoc services.
+In an Angular app, you can access BizDoc functionality by injecting BizDoc services.

 Services include:

 | Name | Usage
 --- | ---
-| SessionService | Session info, including logged user and configuration
+| SessionService | Logged user info and available configuration
 | CubeService | Query cube
-| DataSourceService | Retrieve _Type_ values
+| DataSourceService | Retrieve managed _Type_ values
-| AccountService |  Get user(s) info
+| AccountService |  Get users info
-| TranslationService | Add and read internationalization resources, used in conjection with _translate_ pipe
+| TranslationService | Add and query internationalization resources, used in conjection with the _translate_ pipe
-| GuideService | Start a step-by-step tour guide
+| GuideService | Start a step-by-step guided tour
-| MailboxService | Mail related functions
+| MailboxService | Mail related operations
-| CubeInfo | Open visual cube
+| CubeInfo | Open a cube matrix
-| MapInfo | Open visual map
+| MapInfo | Open a map
 | DocumentInfo | Preview a document
 | AttachmentInfo | Preview an attachment